dojo/docs/dojo/marginBox.rst

 Dojo 1.7 (AMD)
 --------------

-In dojo 1.7, this API has been moved to dojo/_base/html.
+In dojo 1.7, dojo.coords has been kept in dojo/_base/html as a compatibility of dojo version before.

 .. code-block :: javascript
  :linenos: